School project in the 1st year of Industrial Design, Academy of Art University, California

 To me, the choice of materials is equally important as function, form, color, etc.

 Apart from great insulating properties, I looked for additional characteristics:

 - temperature resistance (it shouldn't get hot to touch in direct sunlight)

-and for the main materials I ended up choosing mycelium and cork.
+For the main materials I decided on mycelium and cork "fabric".

 Ocean: Dark blue

 Some ice crystals are symmetrical and have a rhomboid pattern.
 The Blue Ice cooler box features a subtle version of this pattern found in nature in a type of ice called Ice VII.